Circus Circus Las Vegas: Features

 A monorail, the Circus Sky Shuttle, was added in 1981.
 It was the first automated transit system in the Las Vegas Valley.
 The track, located 18 feet above street level, connected the main resort to the Circus Circus Manor rooms.
 A $7 million renovation and expansion project was underway in 1982, expanding the casino and a video game arcade.
 A valet parking lot was added in front of the resort, replacing the fountains.

 Additional casino space and a second parking garage were added in 1985, and construction was underway on the 29-story Circus Skyrise tower, which would add 1,188 rooms for a total of 2,793.
 It would also include more casino space and a sportsbook, as well as a third parking garage.
 The general contractor was Marnell Corrao Associates, with Veldon Simpson as the architect.
 Groundbreaking for the tower took place on January 31, 1985.
 It was topped off on September 25, 1985, and opened the following year, on property that was previously occupied by the Savoy Motel.

 A $100 million renovation began in 1996.
 It included the December opening of the $60 million, 35-story West Tower.
 The addition added about 1,000 rooms, for a total of approximately 3,700.
 The older rooms underwent refurbishment, and a retail area with 14 shops was opened in January 1997.
 Operations of the monorail were ended around 2000, due to the high cost of maintaining its outdated equipment, although the track remains intact.

 Most of Montyne's statues were disposed of in 2006, under MGM's ownership.
 The company stated that the statues were in a state of deterioration.
 In 2012, Circus Circus introduced an exhibit dedicated to the work of animator Chuck Jones.

 The Circus Circus midway includes a video game arcade and carnival-type games.
 It also features clown shows and trapeze acts several times a day.
 Clowns also roam the rest of the resort to amuse visitors.
 For decades, the midway featured a carousel that operated as a bar.

 The hotel rooms were renovated in 2014.
 The RV park was also briefly closed and renovated; a portion of it was converted into additional space for MGM's Festival Grounds, leaving the RV park with 170 spaces.
 It takes up 10 acres, and is the only RV park on the Las Vegas Strip.

 In 2017, Circus Circus added the Splash Zone water park for its hotel guests, after several years of planning.
 By 2022, the pool area had been enlarged as part of Ruffin's $30 million renovation project, which also made minor improvements to the property.
 This included a $10 million update of the resort's elevators, and a new paint job consisting of bright colors, emphasizing the property's circus theme.
-Interior work is scheduled for completion in 2023, to be followed by exterior renovations which include the faux circus tent structure at the property's entrance.
+The property's faux circus tent structure was also included in the renovation project.